hsghori/CS-Notes/high-performance-computer-architecture.md

----
-title: High Performance Computer Architecture
+# High Performance Computer Architecture
-author: Haroon Ghori
-geometry: margin=1in
----

 Computer architecture is the idea that a computer should be built in the best way to fulfill its main purpose.
 For example, a PC should be optimized for "regular" use whereas a supercomputer should be more optimized towards faster processing and parallelism.
 We need good computer architecture to improve performance (which can be measured